 Offering practical ideas for fixing problems that make too many Americans unable to afford adequate housing

 Even before the COVID-19 pandemic struck, the poorest one-fifth of U.S. families struggled to pay the rent or mortgage without foregoing other necessities.
 A growing number of middle-income families face difficult tradeoffs in their housing choices: devote a larger chunk of their paycheck to housing costs or endure long commutes.
-More than 50 years after the federal Fair Housing Act was passed, Black homeownership rates are 30 percentage points lower those of white households, and most cities still have high levels of racial segregation.
+More than 50 years after the federal Fair Housing Act was passed, Black homeownership rates are 30 percentage points lower than those of white households, and most cities still have high levels of racial segregation.
 Most new housing is built in car-dependent areas on the exurban fringe, far from jobs and public transportation, even as the impacts of climate change become ever more apparent.

 The United States doesn’t have an integrated, coherent housing policy to deal with these problems.
 Rather, it has lots of different policies designed and implemented by a variety of public agencies.
 Where and how governments choose to invest public funds in roads, public transportation, and other infrastructure has profound implications for housing prices and availability.